BiAPoL/blog/johannes_mueller/entry_user_interf2/Readme.md

 ![designer_overview](https://user-images.githubusercontent.com/38459088/137155868-38158b26-2ad3-4065-ac9d-6846de3ef349.png)

-* Widgets (orange): This part of the designer lists all available widgets, like buttons or sliders, but also more advanced items like drop down menus or tab windows that allow you to generate several pages in your GUI (similar to tabs in your browser).
-You can put widgets onto your main window simply by drag & drop.
+* *Widgets* (orange): This part of the designer lists all available widgets, like buttons or sliders, but also more advanced items like dropdown menus or tab windows that allow you to generate several pages in your GUI (similar to tabs in your browser).
+You can put widgets onto your main window simply by **drag & drop**.
-* Layouts (blue): Once you have dropped widgets on your main window, you can either leave them as they are, or arrange them in a layout.
+* *Layouts* (blue): Once you have dropped widgets on your main window, you can either leave them as they are, or arrange them in a **layout**.
 This will align them nicely and allow Qt to rescale your items propperly if the size of the main window is changed.
-* Widget properties (pruple): Every widget has a set of properties, all of which are displayed in the rightmost box.
+* *Widget properties* (purple): Every widget has a set of properties, all of which are displayed in the rightmost box.
 For instance, every placed widget has a property ```objectName```, which is the name by which you can address it lateron in your code.
-It also allows to set default values or allowed ranges for input (e.g., min/max values for sliders)
+It also allows to set **default values or allowed ranges for input** (e.g., min/max values for sliders)

 ### Creating a simple GUI with the Designer
-In order to create a functioning GUI for Python, a few simple steps are necessary.
+In order to create a functioning GUI for Python, a few steps are necessary.
 First, lets's create a simple GUI by adding a SpinBox, a Button and a Textlabel two the GUI (top row).
 The bottom row consists of a horizontal slider and another textlabel widget.
 Doubleclicking on the pushButton allows you to change the text on the button.
 Selecting the grid layout from the layouts box arranges these in a nice fashion:

 ![simple_GUI](https://user-images.githubusercontent.com/38459088/137158206-c35b8fa2-6d9e-46d0-b98a-fd56a2de75dd.JPG)

-Inspecting the widgets properties tells us that the widgets have the following ```objectName```:
+Inspecting the widgets properties tells us that the widgets have the following default ```objectName``` (You can change this to any value you like, but every widget has to have a **unique name**):
 * SpinBox widget: ```spinBox```
 * Button widget: ```pushButton```
 * Upper textlabel widget: ```label```
 * Lower textlabel widget: ```label_2```
-* ....
+* Horizontal slider widget: ```horizontalSlider```

 ### Convert GUI to .py file and GUI creation
 Now, save your design file in your project directory as ```MyGUI.ui```.
 The generated .ui file is at this point not readable for Python.
 Then use an anconda command prompt and navigate to the location of ```MyGUI.ui```.
 You can convert it to a Python file with the following command: